meteorhacks/flow-components/README.md

 };
 ~~~

-Now you can add extend your component with the mixin we've created like this:
+Now you can extend your component with the mixin we've created.
+Check this:

 ~~~js
 var component = FlowComponents.define("my-component", function() {